GravityKit/GravityView/readme.txt

 __Developer Updates:__

+* Added: `gravityview/fields/textarea/allow_html` filter to toggle whether Paragraph field output should allow HTML or should be sanitized with `esc_html()`
 * Added: `gravityview/field/created_by/name_display` filter for custom User Field output.
 * Added: `gravityview/field/created_by/name_display/raw` allow raw (unescaped) output for `gravityview/field/created_by/name_display`.
 * Added: `gravityview/fields/gravatar/settings` filter to modify the new Gravatar field's settings